Azure/Industrial-IoT/README.md

 ### Build, run and deploy the module to IoT Edge (Production)

-1. Make sure the [Prerequisites](#Install-any-tools-and-depdendencies) are set up.
+1. To build your own module container image and deploy it make sure the [Prerequisites](#Install-any-tools-and-depdendencies) are set up.
-1. Change into the repo root and build the quick start docker image using `docker build -f docker/linux/amd64/Dockerfile -t azure-iiot-opc-twin-module .`
+1. Change into the repo root and run `docker build -f docker/linux/amd64/Dockerfile -t azure-iiot-opc-twin-module .`.
-1. Push the module to an accessible registry, e.g. Azure Container Registry, or [dockerhub][dockerhub-url].
+1. Then push the module to an accessible registry, e.g. Azure Container Registry, or [dockerhub][dockerhub-url].
-1. Follow the instructions on how to deploy the module to [IoT Edge][iotedge-docs-url]:
+1. Follow the instructions on how to deploy the module to IoT Edge [here][#Using-the-module].
-  * Instructions on how to [deploy](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal) a module to one or a set of IoT Edge targets.
-  * Instructions on how to install IoT Edge [on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux) and [on Windows](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart).

-> Install one IoT Edge target per your factory network.
-Make sure you run one or more OPC UA servers in the same network to utilize the OPC Twin capabilities.

 ### Building and running the module with Visual Studio or VS Code

 1. Make sure the [Prerequisites](#Install-any-tools-and-depdendencies) are set up.
-1. Set the `PCS_IOTHUB_CONNSTRING` environment variable in your system.
-  * [This page][windows-envvars-howto-url] describes how to setup env vars in Windows.
-  * For Linux and MacOS, we suggest to create a shell script to set up the environment variables each time before starting the service host (e.g. VS Code or docker).
-Depending on OS and terminal, there are ways to persist values globally, for more information [this](https://stackoverflow.com/questions/13046624/how-to-permanently-export-a-variable-in-linux), [this](https://help.ubuntu.com/community/EnvironmentVariables), or [this](https://stackoverflow.com/questions/135688/setting-environment-variables-in-os-x) page should help.
+1. Change into the repo root and ensure the .env file containing an entry for `PCS_IOTHUB_CONNSTRING` exists.
-1. Open the solution in Visual Studio or VS Code
+1. Open the `azure-iiot-opc-twin-module.sln` solution file in Visual Studio or VS Code
-1. Configure the `Microsoft.Azure.IIoT.OpcUa.Modules.Twin.Cli` project properties to pass `--host` as command line argument when starting.
+1. Configure the `Microsoft.Azure.IIoT.Modules.OpcUa.Twin.Cli` project properties to pass `--host` as command line argument when starting.
-1. Start the `Microsoft.Azure.IIoT.OpcUa.Modules.Twin.Cli` project (e.g. press F5).
+1. Set the `Microsoft.Azure.IIoT.Modules.OpcUa.Twin.Cli` as startup project and start debugging (e.g. by pressing F5).

 ## Other Azure Industrial IoT components